 Our organization dates to May 1983, when President Ronald Reagan signed into law a bill from Congress authorizing the establishment of the Foundation for the Advancement of Military Medicine.

 Five months later, the private, not-for-profit Foundation was named in honor of the late Sen. Henry M. "Scoop" Jackson, D-Washington, who sponsored the legislation that led to its founding.

 The Foundation’s core functions as outlined in the legislation remain as relevant as ever:

 Compared to its vast operations today, HJF was small in its early years; administering two federally sponsored research projects.
-Today, the Foundation manages more than 1,000 research grants and projects ranging from small bench-top projects to complex multisite programs.
+Today, the Foundation manages more than 700 research grants, contracts and cooperative agreements and its projects range from small bench-top experiments to complex multisite programs